Missouri River Basin Programs & Organizations

 Purpose: The Corps consults with and obtains recommendations from the ND ESH Team on protecting existing and creating new ESH to avoid jeopardizing the continued existence of the threatened Piping Plover and endangered Least Tern.

-Upper Missouri Water Users Association
+Upper Missouri Water Users Association (UMWA)

 Represents: This organization is governed by a board of directors representing a cross section of water interests in the four states (North Dakota, South Dakota, Montana, and Wyoming) with membership of a wide variety of local, private, and public entities who are concerned about upper Missouri River water.